botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/data-types-2.md

 {{/* Pass no arguments for an empty map. */}}
 {{ $empty := sdict }}
 ```

+As with slices, empty maps are falsy and so can be used directly in conditional statements.

 For available operations on maps, please refer to [our template documentation][docs-maps].